chemutai254/AI_FOR_SE/AI_Workflow/README.md

 ### 📌 Ethics & Bias:

 💡 *How might biased training data affect patient outcomes in the case study?*
+- Unequal representation of each patient class may lead to poor model performance.
+This may result in wrong classification of patients to either high or low risk.
+- Some patients may also receive support more than the other with increased readmission amonth the vulnerable groups.
+- Wrong judgment by the health practitioners.

 💡 *Suggest 1 strategy to mitigate this bias*
+- Ensure balanced representation from various age groups and social class.
+- Perform audit trails by evaluating model performance.
+- Ensure continuous monitering of the model after deployment.

 ### 📌 Trade-offs:

-💡 Discuss the trade-off between model interpretability and accuracy in healthcare.
+💡 *Discuss the trade-off between model interpretability and accuracy in healthcare8*
+- The most accurate model is often the least interpretable and vice-versa.
+For medical practitioners, it is significant for them to interpret patients' outcome.
+Thus, healthcare industry should ensure transparency of the model.

-💡 If the hospital has limited computational resources, how might this impact model choice?
+💡 *If the hospital has limited computational resources, how might this impact model choice?*
+- The application may fail to capture all requirements.
+The hospital should consider using simpler, lightweight, interpratebale model.

 ## Part 4: Reflection & Workflow Diagram